 During the last year this pupil premium funding has been allocated to provide:

-- Provide coaching and mentoring to raise aspirations, improve attendance and support emotional well being through the ECM (Every Child Matters) team
+- Coaching and mentoring to raise aspirations, improve attendance and support emotional wellbeing through the SSS (Student Support Services) team

-- Additional staff are allocated to provide one-to-one and targeted small group tuition for students in core subject areas.
+- Additional staff to provide targeted small group tuition for students in core subject areas

-- To provide financial support for extra-curricular activities to ensure eligible students have the opportunity to develop their social and team-building skills
+- Financial support for extra-curricular activities to ensure eligible students have the opportunity to develop their social and team-building skills

-- Purchase resources and equipment where necessary to remove barriers to learning
+- Resources and equipment where necessary to remove barriers to learning

 What has been the impact of this funding?